Dionysus 360 – an experimental performance based on three tragedies by Euripides

 From my point of view (dir.
-Monika Mas?o?) ia s story about a subjective way of seeing, empathy, perceptual and emotional disorders.
+Monika Masłoń) ia a story about a subjective way of seeing, empathy, perceptual and emotional disorders.
 It consists of two layers.
 The first one has an interactive character, resembling a computer game.
 It is an experience based on acting in a digitally generated world.
 We start it in the training room, we learn about the possibilities and limitations of the virtual world.
 We get tasks to do.
-The second layer is the story we discover by the way.
+The second layer is the story we we learn along the way.
 The project is co-produced with the Visual Narratives Laboratory.

 Both layers are interconnected.
 Immersant’s actions are a metaphor.
 His experiences are parallel to those of the voice that leads him.
 Immersion disorders resulting from unusual ways of controlling and perceiving the image are related to the feeling of emotional imbalance caused by mourning.
 This second layer reveals itself in the sound narration and the elements of the image, which seem to be pieces of the narrator’s memories.
 What happens to the viewer, what he or she experiences is similar to a disturbance in the perception of reality related to loss and stages of mourning.